 Once this is set up, you will get a notice two weeks before your production environment will be updated.
 This is when you should review the release notes and determine if any changes to your test plan are needed.
 The week before the production update your ‘sandbox’ environment will receive the update.
 You then should perform automated, end-user, and integration testing.
 If there are no issues reported to Microsoft, your production environment will be updated at the time you specify.
 If there are issues, you submit a support ticket to prevent the production update.
 This will happen monthly unless you go into LCS and pause the process before your ‘sandbox’ receives the update.

-Due to frequency of service updates to your system, it is more important than ever that you have a testing methodology and plan for your Dynamics 365 Finance and Operations implementation.
+Due to frequency of service updates to your system, it is more important than ever that you have a testing methodology and plan for your Dynamics 365 Finance and Supply Chain Management implementation.
 A key to easing the burden of this monthly testing is the Regression Suite Automation tool (RSAT).
 Learn more about the RSAT tool in this article.

 As you prepare for One Version here are some things you should be thinking through:

-1) Who will be responsible for managing the updates getting applied to your Dynamics 365 Finance and Operations system?
+1) Who will be responsible for managing the updates getting applied to your Dynamics 365 Finance and Supply Chain Management system?
 This individual should also work with your ISVs to determine if a new version of the ISV is required.

 2) What will your schedule be for applying the updates?
 Will you take each monthly update or defer one (or two) months?